 Over 40 Years

-Representing Workers in Berks County, PA
+Representing Injured Workers in Berks County, PA

-Representing Workers in Reading, PA
+Representing Injured Workers in Berks County, PA

 One of the BEST Workman's Comp Lawyers in Philadelphia.
 Guided me every step of the way, with the positive and negatives that could happen in my case.
 So happy I stuck with Larry Pitt & Associates